rcc11/4chan-sounds-player/README.md

 ## Settings

+- __4chan X Header Controls__ - When to display the playback controls in the 4chan X header.
+The available options are always, only with the player hidden, and never.
 - __Allowed Hosts__ - Which hosts the player will add sounds from.
 - __Autoshow__ - Open the player automatically for threads that contain sounds.
 - __Colors__ - By default the player will attempt to match the board theme, but you can set your own colors.
 Selecting "Match Theme" will revert to matching the board theme after making any modifications.
 - __Filters__ - Sounds or images to ignore.
 On each line add the URL of the sound or the MD5 of the image you want to filter and they will no longer be added to the player.
 Lines starting with a `#` are ignored.
 The menu for playlist items has links to add the sound or image to the filters.
-- __Footer/Header/Row Contents__ - Custom display templates.
+- __Footer/Header/Row/4chan X Header Contents__ - Custom display templates.
 See "Content Templates" below.
 - __Keybinds__ - Keyboard shortcuts can be assigned to control the player and playback.
 They can be always enabled, enabled only when the player is open, or disabled.
 - __Limit Post Width__ - Reduces the widths of posts that are next to the player so they're not hidden beneath it.
 - __Threads View Display__ - How the threads in the thread view are displayed.